-This course provides an introduction to the study of ethics from a Biblical worldview.
-Students will engage in an exploration of the unique ethical challenges present in a criminal justice career, and will learn basic concepts related to the application of ethical decision making within a criminal justice context.
-(Writing Intensive) (Spring/Even years)
+This course introduces the study of ethics from a Biblical worldview.
+Students will engage in an exploration of the unique ethical challenges present in a criminal justice career and will learn basic concepts related to the application of ethical decision making within a criminal justice context.

+(Writing Intensive) (Spring/Even)

-CJ350 Diversity Issues in Criminal Justice 3 credits
+CJ350 Diversity Issues in Criminal Justice

 A study of the full range of individual differences across the spectrum of the criminal justice system.
 Includes discussions of diversity based on experience, age, race, gender, socio-economic class, and disabilities, and how these variances impact everyone within the criminal justice system.
-Prerequisite: CJ110 (Spring/Odd years)
+Prerequisite: CJ110 (Spring/Odd)